santagaz/forcer/README.md

         $: rvm remove 2.2.0
         $: rvm install 2.2.0 --with-openssl-dir=`brew --prefix openssl`

+3. Most probably users will make multiple attempts before the very first deployment succeeds.
+The reason is Salesforce has numerous specific features in metadata deployment.
+And users of forcer gem will have to:

+    * skip/remove certain components from deployment (manually or using exclude_components.xml)
+    * filter out certain XML elements from deployment (manually or using exclude_xml_nodes.xml)
+    * "username not exist" errors.
+There are various possible solutions including *sed* program.
+Example for profiles:

+        find . -type f -name '*.profile' -exec sed -i '' s/username_org1/username_org2/ {} +

+    * API version differences between orgs can create issues
+    * Salesforce updates can make your current project folder undeployable sometimes
+    * other problems requiring modification of XML files

-3. Contributors may encounter problems with bundler and code-climate if run rspec.
+4. Contributors may encounter problems with bundler and code-climate if run rspec.
 The easiest solution is to comment out these lines in file spec_helper.rb :

         if Gem.available?("codeclimate-test-reporter")